xlab-uiuc/ITBench2/README.md

 **[Paper](./it_bench_arxiv.pdf) | [Scenarios](#scenarios) | [Agents](#agents) | [How to Cite]()| [Contributors](#contributors) | [Contacts](#contacts)**

+# 📢 Announcements

+## Latest Updates
+- **[February 7, 2025]** Initial release 0.1.0! 🎉 Includes research paper, self-hosted environment setup tooling, sample scenarios, and baseline agents

+## Coming Soon
+- **[March 2025]** Limited Access Beta 🏆
+Get invite-only access to the ITBench hosted scenario evnironments and be one of the first participants on our leaderboard.
+You register your SRE, FinOps, or CISO AI agent and prep it for interacting with the ITBench-hosted scenario environments.
+ITBench automatically handles scenario deployment, agent evaluation, and leaderboard updates.
+To request access, e-mail us [here](agent-bench-automation@ibm.com).

+- **[April 2025]** Public Launch 🚀
+Complete ITBench platform access opens to all.

+## Overview

 The goal of ITBench is to measure the performance of AI agents across a wide variety of complex and real-life IT automation tasks targetting three key personas:
 - Site Reliability Engineering (SRE) - focusing on availability and resiliency
 - Financial Operations (FinOps) - focusing on enforcing cost efficiencies and optimizing return on investment